yarlagaddalakshmi97/GraduateTrainingProgram2019/SQL/Readme.md

-# Important Notes for SQL Assignments
+# Important Notes for SQL ProblemSets

 1. For all of the ProblemSets provided, you will create a set of tables, fill them with data, and execute SELECT statements based on them.
 1. Read the SetupInstructions.md under each Problemset folders for a description of the sample case and the table structures.